lambdaclass/lambda_ethereum_rust/crates/l2/docs/prover.md

 Before the `zkVM` code (or guest), there is a directory called `interface`, which indicates that we access the `zkVM` through the "interface" crate.

 In summary, the `prover_client` manages the inputs from the `prover_server` and then "calls" the `zkVM` to perform the proving process and generate the `groth16` ZK proof.

+## Prover State

+The `prover_client` saves its state in the file located at `directories::ProjectDirs::data_local_dir()/ethereum_rust_l2/prover_state.json`.

+It is assumed that the `prover_server` is initiated beforehand and that the `prover_client` starts afterward.
+After receiving a `SubmitAck`, the client saves the last prover block header in the file.
+If the client goes down, it will read the file, extract the block number, and add 1, so the next request to the server will be for `last_proven_block_number + 1`.

+If the `prover_server` goes down, it will start its count from 0.
+Consequently, when the prover client requests a higher block, this may result in a panic.

+Currently, the state of the `prover_server` is not being saved.

 ## Workflow